Rare Oncology

 Let’s find answers.

 Rare oncology is where rare diseases and cancers meet.
-While some rare tumors are not malignant, their presence and progression are nonetheless devastating for patients.
+While some rare tumors are not malignant, their presence and progression can be nonetheless devastating for patients.
 At SpringWorks, we are relentless in the search for answers because people with these often-overlooked conditions can’t wait.

 Clinical trials

-Clinical trials are underway to evaluate nirogacestat for patients with desmoid tumors and ovarian granulosa cell tumors, and to evaluate mirdametinib for patients with NF1-PN and low-grade gliomas.
-Our Phase 3 DeFi clinical trial for adults with progressing desmoid tumors and Phase 2b ReNeu clinical trial for children and adults with NF1-PN are fully enrolled.
-In September 2022, positive data from the Phase 3 DeFi trial were presented at the ESMO Congress 2022 (see the SpringWorks press release).
+Clinical trials are underway to evaluate nirogacestat for pediatric patients with desmoid tumors and ovarian granulosa cell tumors, and to evaluate mirdametinib for patients with low-grade gliomas.
+The Children’s Oncology Group (COG) clinical trial for children and adolescents with progressive, surgically unresectable desmoid tumors is fully enrolled.

 Desmoid tumors